 A few weeks ago I shared the Top 100 Design Blogs To Follow In 2013 as compiled by Joe Cole.
 I decided I wanted to make a list of MY favorite design blogs so I’m sharing my top 10 over on Blog Catalog, go check em out and let me know what your favorite design blogs are!

-I used 4″ felt squares for the base and then covered them with hexagons in a contrasting color cut from this die (you can easily cut these by hand).
+I used 4″ felt squares for the base and then covered them with hexagons in a contrasting color.
 I used 14 hexagon shapes per coaster and started by laying down three hexagons evenly spaced in a row.
 This helped to determine the space I needed to leave in between the hexagons once I moved to the next row.
 Once I had my spacing set, I started gluing the hexagons down with felt glue.
 Now that all of your hexagons are glued down, evenly covering the base square, wait for your glue to dry, then cut around the square trimming off any hexagons that are hanging over the edge.
 Now you have a pretty geometric coaster!
+Don’t feel like gathering the materials up yourself, get more detailed instructions, a hexagon template and all of the supplies sent straight to your door!

 One reason I love this project is because you can adapt it to work with any color scheme!